superbderrick/SummerSlider/README.md

 The SummerSlider is iOS Custom Slider library.
 It is available in a variety of ways (Typically when using a slider and When creating video-related apps).
-Besides I will introuce various usecases to use SummerSlider.
+Besides I will introduce various usecases to use SummerSlider.

 ## UseCases.
 - Like a Youtube Player UI.
 The Summer Slide shows parts  which the advertisement appears in the entire video duration.

-- IMA SDK (VAST) with AVPLYAER.
+- IMA SDK (VAST) with AVPLAYER.

-if you use Google's IMA SDK and AVPLAYER , Summer Slider is useful and suitable.
+if you use Google IMA SDK and AVPLAYER , Summer Slider is useful and suitable.
 It is possible to display on the slider where the advertisement such as midrole and prerole is displayed.

 ## Demonstration